-Thirty-five years ago I went to a friend’s wedding in Brooklyn and it was one of the most memorable weekends of my life.
+Thirty-seven years ago I went to a friend’s wedding in Brooklyn, and it was one of the most memorable weekends of my life.

 It was a little awkward seeing her, Joe’s sister, again as we greeted with a hug just inside the door.
 Behind her, I heard Joe’s dad announce.
 “Hey, it’s Joey’s friend, The Razorback, from the Navy.
-[That was the nickname Joe had given me when he found out I was from Arkansas — the razorback is the University of Arkansas’s sports mascot.]
+[That was the nickname Joe had given me when he found out I was from Arkansas — the Razorback is the University of Arkansas’s sports mascot.]
 For a while, there was a lot of “How ya doin’ Razorback.
 Hey, youse have a good flight?”
-Everybody said hello and all the women, young and old, hugged me and the men all shook my hand.
+Everybody said hello and all the women–young and old–hugged me.
+The men all shook my hand.
 Joe’s mother called out to her oldest daughter.
 “How about you show The Razorback where he can put his things in his room while he’s with us.”

-She took me by the arm and we went upstairs.
+She took me by the arm, and we went upstairs.
 “There’s the bathroom,” she motioned to it on the right side of the hallway.
 “And here’s where you are.”
 She opened the door and the first thing I saw, over the bed, was the huge poster of Mick Jagger prancing on stage and underneath his feet were the words Jumping Jack Flash it’s a gas… “This is my room.”
-She smiled and I saw a bit of blush bloom on her face.
+Her smile and then a bit of blush bloomed on her face.
 She had dark hair and eyes and the loveliest color-of-fresh-cream complexion heightened by the ruby-red lipstick (it reminded me of the chick on the cover of The Cars first album).
-“I’ll be sleeping in my sistah’s room.”
+“I’ll be in my sistah’s room.”

 I smiled and said, “Thanks.”
 I hesitated but had to say it.
 “It’s good to see you.”